Drimnagh: History

-Early to mediaeval
+Early to medieval

 Drimnagh derives its name from the word druimneach, or country with ridges.
-A neolithic settlement discovered and a funerary bowl found in a burial site.
+A Neolithic settlement discovered and a funerary bowl found in a burial site.
 The site was demolished, but the bowl is on view in the National Museum.

-The lands of Drimnagh were taken from their Irish owners by Strongbow, who gave them to the Barnwell family, who had arrived in Ireland with Strongbow in 1167 and had settled in Berehaven in Munster.
-The people of Munster killed the family except for Hugh de Barnwell, and this youth was given Drimnagh as compensation.
-The lands and castle were considered safe, as they were relatively far away from the Irish strongholds in the Wicklow mountains.
+The lands of Drimnagh were taken from their Irish owners by Richard de Clare, 2nd Earl of Pembroke (Strongbow), who gave them to the Barnwell family, who had arrived in Ireland with Strongbow in 1167 and had settled in Berehaven in Munster.
+The family were killed in Munster, except for Hugh de Barnwell, who was given lands at Drimnagh as compensation.
+The area was considered safe, as it was relatively far away from the Irish strongholds in the Wicklow Mountains.

-Modern history
+Drimnagh Castle, which was first built by the Barnwell family in the 12th century, is the only castle in Ireland which still has a moat encircling it.
+It is one of Dublin's few remaining medieval castles.

+The medieval story of the Abbot of Drimnagh was set in Drimnagh and nearby Crumlin.

+20th century

 Drimnagh was farmland until the mid-1930s, when some of the first tenement clearances brought city centre residents from one-room hovels to terraced and semi-detached houses in a series of roads named after the mountain ranges of Ireland.
-The suburb consists of one area close to Drimnagh Castle and Lansdowne Valley, with three-bedroom private housing built by Associated Properties, and another area (the larger part) built by Dublin Corporation and consisting of three-bedroom 'Kitchen Houses' and two-bedroom 'Parlour Houses' bordering the Grand Canal and Crumlin.
-The two areas meet at the parish church, the Church of Our Lady of Good Counsel, in the centre of Drimnagh, built in 1943.
+The suburb consists of one area close to Drimnagh Castle and Lansdowne Valley, with three-bedroom private housing built by Associated Properties, and another area (the larger part) built by Dublin Corporation and consisting of three-bedroom 'kitchen houses' and two-bedroom 'parlour houses' bordering the Grand Canal and Crumlin.
+The two areas meet at the parish church, the Church of Our Lady of Good Counsel (Mourne Road Church), in the centre of Drimnagh, which was built in 1943.

+Our Lady's Children's Hospital, Crumlin opened in the area in 1956.

 The Dublin Corporation housing area was originally considered part of an area known as North Crumlin from its construction in the mid-1930s until the introduction of the postal code system during the mid-1970s.